muhallan/algorithms/data_structures/heaps/README.md

 They can also be used in sports tournament applications where there is a hierarchy of participants with the winner on top.

+A heap can also be used to create a `heap_sort(iterable)` algorithm for sorting.
+This works similarly as `sorted(iterable)` but unlike it, it is not stable with a large collection.